ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

 	If you have Ansible 2.9 or older installed, you need to use ``pip uninstall ansible`` first to remove older versions of Ansible before re-installing it.
+Similarly, if you have installed Ansible 3, or ``ansible-base`` on its own, you need to use ``pip uninstall ansible-base`` before upgrading Ansible.

 Ansible can also be installed inside a new or existing ``virtualenv``::